Szumapman/PhotoShare_fastapi/README.md

 poetry install --with test,dev
 ```
 Alternatively, you can use pip:

-start the virtual environment and activate it (optional but recommended):
+Start the virtual environment and activate it (optional but recommended):

 (depending on your OS you may need to slightly change the command f.e. change python to python3 or properly activate virtual
 environment):
 ```